rjgallego/bulltrader/README.md

 - Flask-JWT-Extended: https://flask-jwt-extended.readthedocs.io/en/stable/index.html

 #### IEX Cloud
 The Flask server also handles communication with IEX, an open source API available for building financial applications.
 All of the stock information (prices, stock symbols, etc) are pulled directly from IEX instead of storing locally in the database.
-IEX provides a /quote for pulling information based on the stock symbol, or you can use their /search endpoint to search for different stocks that match a search string, which is implemented to allow the user to search when buying a stock.
+IEX provides a /quote endpoint for pulling information based on the stock symbol, or you can use their /search endpoint to search for different stocks that match a search string, which is implemented to allow the user to search the market when buying a stock.

 Additional Resources:
 - IEX Cloud: https://www.iexcloud.io/

 #### Postgres
 The database for this project is created using Postgres, and communicates with the back-end routes using the Flask extension flask_sqlalchemy.
 In the server configuration the database URI is defined as an environment variable which allows the server to connect.
-Once this is done, communication can be established with the database by using the SQLAlchemy models defined in the backend/models.py file, which defines the number and type of each column in the associated table (users, accounts, or stocks).
+Once this is done, communication can be established with the database by using the SQLAlchemy models defined in the backend/models.py file, which defines the number and type of each column in the associated table (users, accounts, and stocks).
 From there the SQLAlchemy models contain a query function that are used to pull data from the specified table, including filters if needed.

-For development, a local database is used by installing Postgres locally and using the SQLAlchemy function create_all(), which will create the database tables and columns and their relationships based on the definitions in the backend/models.py file.
-From there the local URI is added to the .env file for the server to use.
+For development, a local database is used by installing Postgres locally, then the local URI is added to the .env file so the server can connect to it.
+SQLAlchemy includes a create_all() function, which will create the database tables and columns with their relationships based on the definitions in the backend/models.py file.

 For production deployment, Heroku includes a Postgres add-on which will provide the associated application with a database and automatically create an environment variable with the database's URI information.
+Tables in this database can also be created using SQLAlchemy's create_all() method.

 Additional Resources:
 - Flask-SQLAlchemy: https://flask-sqlalchemy.palletsprojects.com/en/2.x/